TommySuenProbably/Self-Driving-Arduino-Car/README.md

 - Have fun

 ## Arducam Library
-In order to feed the arduino visual data, I bought the recommended arducam.
-The master branch of the interface library has been pushed.
+In order to get visual data for the arduino, I bought the recommended arducam.
+The master branch of the corresponding library for interfacing with the arducam, has been pushed into the master branch of this repository.